 |Odometer reading||3,060 km|

-The owner set about discovering the history of this vehicle but neither the official Audi museum nor other experts were able to help.
-However, all agreed on the fact that this was not a serial-production car as there were no others of the kind.
-Firstly, its equipment featured several things that were only seen in later produced models; for instance, flaps built in the windscreen frame, inner steering wheel frame, leather seats, fog light and wire wheels and secondly, it had a 3-litre engine.
+The owner set about to discover the history of this vehicle and the official Audi museum as well as experts were unable to help.
+However, all agreed on the fact that it is not a serial-production car as there were none of this kind.
+First, its equipment features several things that were seen in other models produced later (for instance, flaps built-in the windscreen frame, inner steering wheel frame, leather seats, fog light, wire wheels etc.) and second, it a 3-litre engine.

-It was presumed, therefore, that it could have been a one-off concept tailor-made cabriolet for someone of importance.
-With its production in 1933 coinciding with the NSDAP getting to power in Germany, it is entirely probable that the car was manufactured for a prominent member of the German military.
-A commoner was unlikely to be in a position to order such a vehicle and the symbol of the eagle and swastika on the keychain support this hypothesis.
+So, it is presumed that it could have been a one-off concept tailor-made cabriolet for someone of importance – as it was produced in 1933 having NSDAP getting to power in Germany, therefore it is probable that the car was manufactured for a prominent member of the German military.
+A commoner would probably not be in a position to order such a vehicle and the symbol of the eagle and swastika on the keychain speaks for this hypothesis.

 Another possibility is that someone made changes on the car during the war or just after.
-However, this would appear unlikely because of the Gläser and Luxus Cabriolet tags.
+However, it is not very probable because there are the Gläser and Luxus Cabriolet tags.

-With its leather interior, walnut dashboard and cabriolet styling, this fabulously rare and historically fascinating pre-war luxury vehicle is indeed something to behold.
-Powered by a 3 litre UW engine and mated to a 4 speed gearbox, it would grace any collection or would be suitable at many Concours d’Elegance competitions worldwide.
+With its leather interior, walnut dashboard and cabriolet styling, this fabulous rare and historical fascinating pre War luxury vehicle is indeed something to behold.
+Powered by a 3 litre UW engine and mated to a 4 speed gearbox, it would grace any collection or would be suitable at many Concours D ’Elegance competitions worldwide.

 Interested parties should satisfy themselves as to the description and condition of each lot prior to the sale.
 Accordingly, buyers are on notice that each vehicle is offered ‘as is/as seen’ subject to the Terms and Conditions for the auction.
 Buyers are advised to inspect the vehicle in person or use a professional to carry out this service.
 Historics will not entertain disputes over descriptions.